luiHoll97/api-php/README.md

 - Add JSON to the body of the request
     - eg ```{ "Ref" : "expRef", "Centre" : "exmpleCentre", "Service" : "exmpleService", "Country" : "gb"}```

+      The JSON object will be read and will either add a new service if the `Ref` does not match any existing already, or overwrite existing data if it does

+      ###CLI Tools

+      There is a ./apiclient.php in the working directory of the project that specifies the CLI process.
+Once the project is running in your terminal, this is how you query the project:

+      **All Services**

+      Run `./apiclient.php get http://localhost:8000/api/services`

+      **Services By Country**

+      Run `./apiclient.php get http://localhost:8000/api/services/{countryCode}`

+      **Post New or Update Service**

+      Run `./apiclient.php post http://localhost:8000/api/services "exampleRef" "exampleCentre" "exampleService" "de"`

+      - As with before, the `exampleRef` will be taken as a `Ref` value and compare against existing data.

+      ## Reflections

+As frustrating as learning new languages can be, this was really enjoyable.
+The documentation and support for PHP/Laravel is astounding and teething problems I expereienced were solved a lot quicker than normal.
+I didn't know much about PHP, but some of the stuff it can do is magical, especially the inclusion of PHP CLI commands.
+I will defintely look further into it in the future.
+Thanks for reading my project!